alecblkly/Sprint-Challenge--Hash-BC/README.md

 -  Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

-   A chain within the blockchain is comprised 5 items, these 5 items together is a `block`:
+   A chain within the blockchain is comprised 5 items, these 5 items together is a `block`: The chain allows for transparency and integrity of the data with all transactions occuring within the blockchain.

 ```
 block = {